oddlama/embedded-devices/embedded-devices/README.md

 Generally, this crate never calls `.unwrap()` or other potentially panicking functions internally.
 All errors are propagated to the user, please make sure to handle them properly!
-So when using this driver in a real-world application, you can recover from errors at runtime or log what happened.
+When using this driver in a real-world application, you will be able to recover from errors at runtime or at least log what happened.

 ## Writing new device drivers